-- Christmas trees and - Short rotation coppice cultivation, trees which are harvested at intervals of less than ten years, (for example willow or poplar trees).
+- Christmas trees; and - Short rotation coppice cultivation, i.e. trees which are harvested at intervals of less than ten years, (for example willow or poplar trees).

 In addition, where an owner of woodlands lets their woodlands and receives rent from them, this income is taxable.
-Income derived from the use of the woodlands includes for example
+Income derived from the use of the woodlands may be subject to Income Tax, for example:

-- Income derived from picnic and camp sites in woodlands or - Sporting rights in the woodlands are subject to income tax.
+- Income derived from picnic and camp sites in woodlands, or - Sporting rights in the woodlands